maxime-cognie/tortoisebot_ros1_docker/README.md

 `docker pull mcognie/maximecognie-cp22:tag`  where `tag` is one of the tags from the previous list.
 <br/>
 Then start the containers using docker-compose `docker-compose up`

+#### Note

+* real robot advice
+If you decide to build the image on the Tortoisebot itself (raspberry pi), the raspberry pi might run out of ressources to avoid this issue you can increase the swap size to the necessary size.
+(e.g tested with raspberry pi 4 with 2Gb of RAM + 2Gb Swap storage)
+As an advice opt for pulling the image from Docker Hub instead of building it yourself.